nguyen-nhat-mai/ensemble_project/README.md

 ### Usage
 To run the code, please follow the steps below:
 - Download the dataset [here](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).
-- Open the Jupyter Notebook file Predicting_Airbnb_Prices_in_NYC.ipynb.
+- Open the Jupyter Notebook file Airbnb_Price_Prediction.ipynb.
 - Run each cell in the notebook.
 ### Results
 The results show that xxx model performs the best with an R-squared value of xx, an RMSE of xx and an MAE of xx.